dyuvzhenko/wikitext-markdown/README.md

 - Array `wikiToMarkdown` will apply rules for method `converter.toMarkdown('==wiki text==')`
 - Array `markdownToWiki` will apply rules for method `converter.toWiki('## markdown text')`

-Should be considered, that your text in method like `converter.toWiki` will be split by `\n` and the rule you write should be a `map` function that will be take each line, then parse and find wanted markup and return new created line.
+Should be considered, that your text in method like `converter.toWiki` will be split by `\n` and the rule you write should be a `map` function that will take each line, then parse and find wanted markup and return new created line.